Saadsaleem17/Brain-tumor-detection/README.md

-## The [results.csv](https://github.com/Saadsaleem17/Brain-tumor-detection/blob/main/train/results.csv) file has the following metrics for easier compilation of results
+## The [results.csv](https://github.com/Saadsaleem17/Brain-tumor-detection/blob/main/train/results.csv) file has the following metrics for easier compilation of results of the model training

 ### **Training Metrics:**
 1. **`epoch`** – The current training iteration (i.e., how many times the model has gone through the entire dataset).